Confidence sets for phylogenetic trees: Examples

 \subsection{Zika origins}

 The implications of the Zika virus' spread has caught worldwide attention.
-The virus is known to have originated in Africa, with media releases in South America purporting that the virus arrived across the Atlantic ocean \cite{zika_article_2,zika_article_1}.
+The virus is known to have originated in Africa, with media releases in South America purporting that the virus arrived across the Atlantic ocean \citep{zika_article_2,zika_article_1}.
 We investigate this claim by tracing the biogeography of the current Zika outbreak in South America, concluding strong evidence that the most recent ancestor of the South American outbreak was in fact from the Pacific, whose most recent ancestor was from South-Eastern Asia, and thus that the virus traveled east from Africa, rather than west.

 All available complete Zika genome sequences with complete location and year information were obtained from GenBank on June 7, 2016.
-We categorized the sequences by location and year (Figure \ref{zika_figure}, left panel), and considered different samples within the same category as block replicates.
-We then draw one sample from each category, align the sequences, and fit a simple HKY85 model to the phylogeny.
-We repeat this 150 times to have 150 evolutionary histories reflecting the within-virus variability.
-Figure \ref{zika_figure} (left panel) shows the sample Fr\'{e}tchet mean.
+We categorized the sequences by location and year, resulting in 6 categories (leaves), which are shown in Figure \ref{zika_figure} (left panel).
+We considered different samples within the same category as block replicates, and drew one sample from each category, aligned the sequences, and fit a HKY model to the phylogeny.
+We repeat this 108 times to have 108 evolutionary histories reflecting the within-virus variability.

-Based on histograms of the log map coordinates' marginal distributions, we notice 3 directions of strong support (always positive coordinates) and 2 directions of uncertain support (some negative coordinates).
-The edges of strong support can be seen in Figure \ref{zika_figure} (right panel), along with the confidence set implied by the procedure outlined in Section \ref{procedure}.
-We can clearly see that the most recent common ancestor of the South American samples was in the Pacific (horizontal direction), and given the tight clustering centred far from the origin we conclude high confidence in this conclusion.
-The p-value for the null hypothesis that the true Fr\'{e}chet mean lacks these branches is less than $10^{-16}$.
-This hypothesis test and our confidence set in Figure \ref{zika_figure} accounts and adjusts for the remaining 2 splits.